Doctor insights on:

 Get it checked: Just to be sure it is nothing bad, make sure and get it looked at by a doctor; but, more than likely, it is probably a lipoma.
 These are benign fatty masses, which occur as we age.
 It could also be an epidermal cyst (these are also caused sebaceous cysts).
 These are also benign.
 But, again, get someone to look at it. ...Read more

 What should I do about my hamstrings?
 I had back surgery to remove a benign tumor in my lower back around two years ago.
-The tumor caused non-stop pain from my lower back to my ankles to the point where i was pretty much bedridden.
+The tumor caused non-stop pain from my lower back to my ankles to the point where I was pretty much bedridden.
 This lasted for eight m

-From : From the sounds of your description, the tumor that was removed had some involvement of the spinal cord or the nerves of the cauda equina descending from the cord.
+From the sounds of your description, the tumor that was removed had some involvement of the spinal cord or the nerves of the cauda equina descending from the cord.
 Your description of pain is consistent with a continued neurologic cause of the ongoing pain.
 This could be from post operative scar tissue about the nerves of the cauda equina or just residuals from damage caused by the original tumor.

-I have very severe back pain and i went to see a pa and she said it was a lipoma tumor.
+I have very severe back pain and I went to see a pa and she said it was a lipoma tumor.
 The lump on my lower back is mushy hard and causes a lot of pain up my back and it is hard to use the restroom now.
-I went back to see the pa andshe said it wasnt a li
+I went back to see the pa andshe said it wasn't a li

 What is the best way to treat lower back pain from sciatica due to a tumor in the lumbar area?
-On tarceva for the cancer but how to stop the pain?
+On tarceva (erlotinib) for the cancer but how to stop the pain?

 Get doctor advice: If your pain is due to metastatic cancer to the lumbar spine, radiation therapy should probably be administered.
 A combination of pain medications is often effective, and should include a narcotic analgesic and a non-steriodal anti-infllammatory agent.
 If the pain is radiating down your buttock and leg, addition of a medication for neuropathic pain could also be added.
 Please see your oncologist. ...Read more

 L spine, CT scan came back normal, only have lower back pain.
 No uti, stones, etc. Would l spine show lower back tumor?
 Dr. Says l spine was normal?